symfony/stimulus-bridge/README.md

 ## Lazy Controllers

+**NOTE**: When using lazy controllers, you may notice in your browser's console that your controller appears to be initialized and connected *twice*.
+But actually, the first initialize and connect are just a result of an internal controller setting up your real controller.

 You can also make your own controllers "lazy": giving them the same behavior as the `lazy-controller` explained above.
 In this case, your controller isn't downloaded until an element for that controller first appears on the page.